 |MILS:2020||Foundations of Tactical Leadership MSL202||2|

-The Basic Course requirement may be taken over a one- or two-year period or during a four-week paid summer camp, Cadet Initial Entry Training (CIET), held at Fort Knox, Kentucky, followed by completion of a Lateral Entry Cadet Training Module.
-Students with prior military training normally are exempt from the Basic Course requirement.
+Students can take Basic Course requirements over a one- or two-year period or during Basic Camp, held at Fort Knox, Kentucky.
+Students with prior military training normally are exempt from the Basic Course and Basic Camp requirements.

-Cadet Initial Entry Training (CIET) is a recent addition to the Army ROTC summer training requirements.
-CIET takes place in the summer, either between a cadet's first and second years or between their second and third years.
-Similar to basic training, CIET trains cadets on many basic soldier skills ensuring cadets across the country have the same foundation knowledge to be successful with the remainder of their Army ROTC training.
+Basic Camp takes place in the summer, typically between a cadet's first and second years.
+Similar to basic training, Basic Camp trains cadets on many basic soldier skills ensuring cadets across the country have the same foundation knowledge to be successful with the remainder of their Army ROTC training.

-The ROTC Advanced Course is open to any student who meets the prerequisites, but it is designed primarily for cadets who wish to pursue a commission as a lieutenant in the U.S. Army upon graduation.
+The ROTC Advanced Course is for cadets who wish to pursue a commission as a lieutenant in the U.S. Army upon graduation.
 It is open to both undergraduate and graduate students.
-Most cadets in the Advanced Course incur an obligation to the military that can be satisfied in the Active Army, Army Reserve, or Army National Guard.
+Most cadets in the Advanced Course incur an obligation to the Army that can be satisfied in the Active Army, Army Reserve, or Army National Guard.

 To enter the Advanced Course, students must satisfy the Basic Course requirement, earn at least 54 s.h., and have a cumulative g.p.a. of at least 2.00.
-In order to become U.S. Army officers, cadets must complete the Cadet Leaders Course (CLC), an approximately 30-day session held at Fort Knox, Kentucky.
-Cadets normally attend CLC during the summer between their third and fourth years.
-With the military science professor's permission, cadets may delay CLC until the summer after their final ROTC class.
+In order to become U.S. Army officers, cadets must complete the Advanced Camp, held at Fort Knox, Kentucky.
+Cadets normally attend Advanced Camp during the summer between their third and fourth years.

 |MILS:3010||Adaptive Tactical Leadership MSL301||3|